-The CHANGE lab at The University of Memphis is dedicated to being a part of the solution when it comes to health related disparities and wishes to foster global empowerment for minorities and underrepresented populations.
+The CHANGE Lab at The University of Memphis is dedicated to being a part of the solution when it comes to health related disparities and wishes to foster global empowerment for minorities and underrepresented populations.
 In order to achieve our goals locally and abroad, we need like-minded, dedicated individuals on our team.
-Our lab and The University of Memphis has opportunities for both undergraduate and graduate students.
+Our lab and The University of Memphis have opportunities for both undergraduate and graduate students.

 About The University of Memphis